 5. Eat well and use your body.
 The antioxidants and nutrients in healthy food counterbalance the inflammatory proteins the body produces under stress.
 Exercise helps to relieve stress and strengthen the body’s systems.
 Start small and work your way up.

-6. Turn off technology on occasion.
+7. Turn off technology frequently.
+It’s now proven that people can be physically addicted to technology.
 Contrary to popular acceptance, it’s not beneficial, in the long run, to watch Netflix, check your email, post on facebook, and text at the same time.
-Ask yourself what is more important, letting your “friends” and family on facebook know what you’re doing, or experiencing what you’re are doing with whom you are doing it with in the now?
+We don’t need to check facebook 25, 50, or 150 times a day.
+Ask yourself what is more important – letting your “friends” and family on facebook know your every last thought, meal, and selfie, or fully experiencing the moments sans technology.

-8. Do nothing!
-The world will not stop if you take a break & simply Be.
-Still.
+9. Do nothing!
+Are you the person who is the hero for everyone to the detriment of your own physical and mental health?
+The world will not stop if you take a break & simply be still.

 10. Are you in the liminal – or gap – zone, and are finding the transition scary, stressful, and full of uncertainty and struggle?
 Take heart in knowing that for every season, there is change.
 The liminal zone does not last.
 Look for the grace, mercy, and beauty that’s happening all around you, and know, really take it in, that it’s not always going to be this way.
 Go with the flow, and see where it takes you.
 You might just be on your way to becoming the person you were always meant to be.